Skip to main content

 The short answer: The common thread is the tie that binds you all together.
 Long answer: As with all departments within businesses, you each have your own distinct priorities.
 And where do these priorities come from?
 For most organisations that follow a structured approach, they flow down from the mission and CEO’s priorities.

-A hierarchical chart showing how CEO missions are broken down into organisational objectives.
+A hierarchical chart showing how CEO missions are broken down into organizational objectives

 For executive leadership teams, their personal objectives for the year are normally a flow down of what the CEO wants—the CEO’s priorities being what the organisation has to deliver, whether that’s related to better outcomes for citizens in the public sector or delivering more shareholder value in the private sector.